As an US active duty soldier or veteran, am I eligible for an application fee waiver?

 Does my military experience count as professional experience?

 Yes!
 You can utilize multiple areas in the application to highlight your military experience.
 Use specific examples in your essays and interview, give a brief overview in your resume including your titles, and additional details in the employment record.
 Show your role and growth as a leader by noting promotions and including details such as how many people you were leading or the value of the equipment for which you were responsible.

 Your recommenders can also highlight your roles, skills, and abilities in their letters.
 Candidates with military experience tend to have strong team and leadership experience (which we are looking for in applicants), so having your recommenders highlight how you performed in those situations adds another dimension to your application.

 Also, we understand if because of security reasons you are not able to provide specific details of certain roles, events or an extended period of time.
 Please make a note of that in the optional essay of the application if you think that it would be helpful to the Admissions team.

 I have a number of questions and concerns about the application process, the MBA program, career opportunities, etc. Who can I just talk to about this?

-Please feel free to email Debbie Macedonia, Assistant Director of Masters Admissions, and she will be happy to schedule a time to talk over the phone.
-She can also help connect you with current students or recent alumni in the military community.
+Please feel free to email Andrew Walizer, Assistant Director of Masters Admissions, and he will be happy to schedule a time to talk over the phone.
+He can also help connect you with current students or recent alumni in the military community.

 What if I am admitted into the program, but then my deployment orders are extended or my release date is pushed back, and I wouldn't be able to start classes on time?

 While we usually do not grant admission deferrals, we feel that this situation is unique, and so we will defer your admission to the next year.
-Please make sure to contact Executive Director, Kelly R. Wilson to so they can assist you through this process.
+Please make sure to contact executive director Kelly R. Wilson so that she can assist you through this process.